 The Sur Program for Translation Support of the Ministry of Foreign Affairs, International Trade and Worship of the Argentine Republic funded – in 2010, 2012 and 2017 – the publication of six translations of Argentinean poetry.

-2) Subscriptions Scheme
+2) Cooperative Publishing Scheme

 Waterloo Press has benefited in the past from the generosity of private benefactors, most particularly our co-founder Sonja Ctvrtecka.
 We are always open to donations from individuals who wish to support our editorial mandate to publish the best of radical poetry.
 Without compromising our editorial integrity, we work closely with donors to ensure they fund books they can be proud of.